Method 1: To add a profile to an existing map with one or more grid-based map layers:

 For different fill colors and patterns, you can convert the polylines in each Base layer to a polygon and fill the polygon.
 To do this:

-- Right click over one of the Base layers in the Contents window and click Edit Group.
+- Right click over one of the Base layers in the Contents window and click Start Editing.

 - Select the polyline within the Base layer.